two-inc/woocommerce-plugin/readme.txt

 ## Benefits for Customers

-**Two Buy Now, Pay Later** offers a frictionless invoice solution, sending invoices directly to accountants through electronic invoicing.
+**ABN Buy Now, Pay Later** offers a frictionless invoice solution, sending invoices directly to accountants through electronic invoicing.

 ## How to Install the Plugin